 That’s why we take a “housing first” approach with all our clients.
 We know that without a safe, stable place to call home, recovery will remain out of reach.

-We cover the full spectrum of the housing continuum, from fully licensed community homes with 24/7 staffing, to supported housing and supported independent living.
+We cover the full spectrum of the housing continuum, from fully licensed community homes with 24/7 staffing, to supported housing and supported independent living, to our Forensics Cottages and Rehabilitation & Recovery Programs in our Riverview Programs.
 In collaboration with local health authorities and other government and non-government organizations, we match clients to the type of housing and support that will best support their needs, wherever they are in their journey towards recovery.
 Ultimately, we aim to help them learn the skills to live increasingly independently while maintaining their mental and physical health.